-Our pretty little village of Brandeglio sits above the Val di Lima, a beautiful green valley in the Garfagnana National Park, 25km north of Lucca.
-This region is characterised by fast flowing rivers surging through breathtaking steep-sided valleys, covered in dense forests, inhabited by many kinds of wildlife.
+Our pretty little village of Brandeglio sits above the beautiful Lima river valley in the Garfagnana National Park, 20 miles north of Lucca.
+This region is characterised by impressive high mountains and fast flowing rivers surging through steep-sided valleys, covered in dense chestnut forests and inhabited by many kinds of wildlife.

 The Lima joins the river Serchio at Bagni di Lucca, passing under the famous 13th century "Devil's Bridge" at Borgo a Mozzano on its way past the historic walled city of Lucca and onto the sea.

-To cool off on a hot day, there is an excellent swimming pool a short distance away at Bagni di Lucca and you can even take a dip in the Lima river at the bottom of our hill, complete with its own beach.
+To cool off on a hot day, there is an excellent swimming pool a short distance away at Bagni di Lucca and you can even take a dip in the Lima river at the bottom of our hill.

-The old Roman spa town of Bagni di Lucca is just 15 minutes drive away, with a wide selection of bars, restaurants and shops, banks with ATMs and a couple of fuel stations.
+The old Roman spa town of Bagni di Lucca is just 15 minutes drive away, and has a wide selection of bars, restaurants, shops and banks with ATMs and a couple of petrol stations.

 Ancient thermal baths dating back to Roman times were developed into a spa complex by Napoleon's sister.
 We offer discounts for all health and beauty treatments booked through us.